 Protection and Cab Design

 Although the base vehicle had no protection it was designed to accept appliqué armour to improve ballistic and mine protection.

-The cab could accommodate 3 personnel and was of a walk through design.
+The cab could accommodate 3 personnel and be of a walk through design.

-Reduced acoustic and radar signature were also integral to the design.
+Reduced acoustic and radar signatures were also integral to the design.

 With a payload of 6 tonnes, the MPMP was still able to be underslung by a Chinook and was easily carried by a C-130.